It’s hard to believe but Christmas Decor has been flying off the shelves for weeks now.

 Prepare for Christmas Dinnerware Now

 This is my biggest weakness because of love having a beautiful table for any occasion.
-When I’m preparing for Christmas decorating, one of the first things I decide is the tableware.
+When preparing for Christmas decorating, one of the first things I decide on is the tableware.

 Once again, the really cute items are gone in a flash.
-It’s always fun to mix and match patterns and this is particularly helpful if your guest list exceeds your number of place setting.
-Therefore, the answer, just mix up the patterns and have fun with the table.
+It’s always fun to mix and match patterns, and this is particularly helpful if your guest list exceeds your number of place settings.
+Therefore, the answer, mix up the patterns and have fun with the table.

 Bico Ceramics Toile de Jouy has the look of vintage tableware that I love and is available here.
 In addition, you can see how to make the cutlery pocket napkins here.